top of page

 reforestation sites

-Two dedicates sites, both considered priority habitats under the priority habitat UK Biodiversity Action Plan (BAP) and Annex I EU Habitats Directive, are our main focus.
+Two dedicates sites, both considered priority habitats under the priority habitat UK Biodiversity Action Plan (BAP) and Annex I EU Habitats Directive, are our main reforestation focus.

 5.jpg

-Pen Garn-Wen
+Pen Garn-Wen (Wales)

 Title no.: CYM596072